keboola/handbook/README.md

 ### Technology Policy

 “Network and Electronic Resources”, such as computers, other hardware, software, email, landline and cellular telephones, and Internet access, are some tools that Keboola may provide you so you can actually get your shit done.
 This also means these resources and related access systems are Keboola property… so use them to work!
-We can access your.
+We can access your device.
 PLEASE don’t download anything illegal or *NSFW* as the kids are saying these days, so we don’t have to take away your access.

 ## C. THE ESSENTIALS